krima-patel/CozyNest-FE/README.md

 * Users are able to sign out of the application via the "Sign Out" button on the nav bar

 ## Begin Designing Your Own Cozy Nest!
-Run on your local machine:
 In order for the client side to work, you will need to run the server side API server/debugger.
 [Here](https://github.com/krima-patel/CozyNest-BE) is my server side repo.
 The server side API server/debugger must be running at the same time as the client side.
 Follow the instructions on the Cozy Nest server-side repo's README.md

 ### Run Frontend Locally